jeremiah-c-leary/vhdl-style-guide/docs/localizing.rst

    File:  RAM.vhd
    ==============
    Phase 1...
 Reporting
-   localized_001            |            1 | Split entity and architecture into seperate files.
+   localized_001            |            1 | Split entity and architecture into separate files.
    Phase 2...
 Not executed
    Phase 3...
 Not executed
    Phase 4...
 Not executed